WokLibCodeClub/Python-Clock/Step5-Adding-minute-and-hour-hands/README.md

 To make the minute and hour hands we will need to design shapes for these hands, using x and y coordinates to specify the corners.

-Here is code to make a minute hand, using a turtle which we will call ```minute_hand``` and a shape called "minute hand":
+Here is code to make a minute hand, using a turtle which we will call ```minute_hand``` and a shape called "minute hand".
+Add this code just after the code which creates the second hand turtle:
 ```
 screen.register_shape("minute hand", ((-20,-15), (20,-15), (25,190), (-25, 190)))
 minute_hand = Turtle()
 minute_hand.color("black")
 minute_hand.shape("minute hand")
 ```
-If you add this code just after the code which makes the second hand and run it you should see that your clock has a moving second hand and a **very ugly**, oversized minute hand.
+If you save and run your code you should see that your clock has a moving second hand and a **very ugly**, oversized minute hand.

 Change the coordinates in the ```screen.register_shape()``` line of code to make a better shape.
 To understand what the coordinates mean look at this picture of the clock with the x and y coordinates of the minute hand marked.
 You need to select x and y values of corner points to make a thinner, more elegant minute hand.